cristinecula/slate/source/includes/_authentication.md

 Widgetic.init('<api key>','<redirect uri>');
 ```

+Widgetic uses API keys to allow access to the REST API.
+You can register a new app and get an API key at our [developer portal](https://widgetic.com/developers).

 <p class="code-annotation javascript">
-To use the Widgetic.js SDK you must first initialize it with your API key and redirect URI.
+To interact with the REST API using the Widgetic.js SDK, it must first be initialized with your API key and redirect URI.
 The API key is provided on the developer portal.
-The redirect URI must point to a webpage on your domain that includes the widgetic.js sdk.
+The redirect URI must point to a webpage on your domain that includes the widgetic.js SDK.
 This could be your homepage or an empty html page created for this purpose.
 </p>

 ## Authentication and authorization